-Beyond Borderline Personality Disorder: DBT Therapy UK
+Borderline Personality Disorder & DBT Therapy UK

 Emotional dysregulation is a common but challenging mental health concern connected with conditions like attention-deficit hyperactivity disorder (ADHD), borderline personality disorder (BPD), and substance use disorders.
 Dialectical behavior therapy (DBT) is a form of psychotherapy that can help participants self-regulate and manage symptoms of these disorders and other mental health challenges through acceptance and change.
-Below, explore an overview of DBT, the benefits of the modality, and options for DBT in the United Kingdom.
+Below, explore an overview of DBT, the benefits of DBT techniques, and options for DBT in the United Kingdom.

 What is dialectical behavior therapy (DBT)?